matterhorn-chat/matterhorn/README.md

 to that channel after other channels with unread messages have been visited.

+To mute or unmute a channel, use the server command `/mute` in that channel.
+When muted, a channel will appear with `(m)` next to it in the sidebar.

 To quickly show a list of URLs mentioned in the current channel and then open one in your local browser, use the default binding of `C-o` and configure the `urlOpenCommand` configuration setting.